iterative/dvc.org/static/docs/get-started/example-versioning.md

 `dvc repro` will run `Dvcfile` if any of its dependencies (`-d`) changed, for example after we added new images like we did when we built the second model version.
-It also updates outputs and puts them into the cache.
+It also updates outputs and puts them into the <abbr>cache</abbr>.

 If `dvc add` and `dvc checkout` provide a basic mechanism to version control large data files or models, `dvc run` and `dvc repro` provide a build system for